richek/mrDatabase/README.md

 ## Examples

-The following four example databases are included in the download package:

-	* books
-	* capitals
-	* presidents
-	* songs

-Use the following files with the admin load command to create their respective databases:
+Use the admin "import" command with each of the following files to create and import their respective databases:

 	* books.csv
-	* books.keys
-	* capitals.txt
+	* capitals.csv
-	* presidents.txt
+	* presidents.csv
 	* songs.csv
-	* songs.keys

 Thanks for reading me.
 Comments and suggestions are welcome.